 Under a star-y pointing pyramid?

-In the first stanza of this piece the speaker begins by asking the reader a question.
+In the first stanza of ‘On Shakespeare.
+1630’, the speaker begins by asking the reader a question.
 It takes up the first four lines, or quatrain, of text.
-He asks whoever may be listening what Shakespeare, now that he is dead, needs with his “honoured bones.”
+He asks whoever may be listening to what Shakespeare, now that he is dead, needs with his “honoured bones.”
 It is important to note in the first line that Milton refers to Shakespeare as “my Shakespeare.”
 He feels a connection to the writer that he believes will be shared by those who eventually read the text, perhaps in tandem with the Second Folio.

 From the start it is clearMilton has a high opinion of Shakespeare.
-He is dead, but even his bones are honourable.
+He is dead, but even his bones are honorable.
 Milton knows though that Shakespeare was above such things.
-His presence and his nature, which borders on divine, does not call for vast memorials and shrines to his memory.
+His presence and his nature, which borders on the divine, do not call for vast memorials and shrines to his memory.